open-flux-ai/open-flux-ai/README.md

 ollama run chanwit/flux-7b:v0.2
 ```

-The GGUF files of this model can be obtained from [HuggingFace](https://hf.co/chanwit/flux-7b-v0.2-gguf/tree/main).

 We are planning to deliver our models in other formats like Llamafiles and Docker Containers.
 Please stay tuned.

 ## Models

   * `flux-7b-v0.1`: Our first model, built on a variant of Mistral 7B, is designed to provide assistance in Flux, Flagger, GitOps, and SOPS.
-[GGUF files](https://hf.co/chanwit/flux-7b-v0.1-gguf/tree/main)..
+[GGUF files](https://hf.co/chanwit/flux-7b-v0.1-gguf/tree/main).
   * `flux-7b-v0.2`: The second version of `flux-7b`, finetuned from our own base model (flux-base-optimized).
-This version adds some augmentation to the dataset.
+This version adds some augmentations to the dataset.
 [HuggingFace](https://hf.co/chanwit/flux-7b-v0.2-gguf/tree/main).
-  * `flux-base-optimized`: Our base model, hierarchical SLERP merged from 5 Mistral-based models.[HuggingFace repo](https://hf.co/chanwit/flux-base-optimized).
+  * `flux-base-optimized`: Our base model, hierarchical SLERP merged from 5 Mistral-based models.
+[HuggingFace repo](https://hf.co/chanwit/flux-base-optimized).

 ## Datasets